pagkly/Zed/Investopedia3/Recharacterization Definition.md

 Recharacterization Definition
 ## What Is Recharacterization?

-A recharacterization is the reversal of an [IRA conversion](https://www.investopedia.com/terms/i/iraconversion.asp), such as from a Roth IRA back to a traditional IRA, generally to achieve better tax treatment.
-The [strategy of recharacterizing](https://www.irs.gov/retirement-plans/ira-faqs-recharacterization-of-ira-contributions) from a Roth back to a traditional IRA was banned by the Tax Cuts and Jobs Act of 2017.1
+A recharacterization is the reversal of an [[IRA conversion]](https://www.investopedia.com/terms/i/iraconversion.asp), such as from a Roth IRA back to a traditional IRA, generally to achieve better tax treatment.
+The [[strategy of recharacterizing]](https://www.irs.gov/retirement-plans/ira-faqs-recharacterization-of-ira-contributions) from a Roth back to a traditional IRA was banned by the Tax Cuts and Jobs Act of 2017.1

-Recharacterizations were mostly performed after a conversion from a [traditional individual retirement account](https://www.investopedia.com/terms/t/traditionalira.asp) (IRA) to a [Roth IRA](https://www.investopedia.com/terms/r/rothira.asp), though they could go the other way, as well.
+Recharacterizations were mostly performed after a conversion from a [[traditional individual retirement account]](https://www.investopedia.com/terms/t/traditionalira.asp) (IRA) to a [[Roth IRA]](https://www.investopedia.com/terms/r/rothira.asp), though they could go the other way, as well.
 A traditional-to-Roth conversion, also known as a "rollover," could result in a significant and unexpected tax burden—so much so that the individual who had done the conversion could decide to undo it, which resulted in a recharacterization.

-With recharacterizations, there were a number of important [Internal Revenue Service (IRS)](https://www.investopedia.com/terms/i/irs.asp) procedures and deadlines to be aware of.
+With recharacterizations, there were a number of important [[Internal Revenue Service (IRS)]](https://www.investopedia.com/terms/i/irs.asp) procedures and deadlines to be aware of.
 As many provisions of the 2017 tax bill were mandated to end in the 2026 tax year, this text will describe how recharacterizations have worked, in case the option returns in the future.

 ### Key Takeaways